Wednesday, October 25, 2006

 The trigger does have a couple of side effects.

-- There are a number of SQL statements that are run in the trigger, and this does impact the performance of DDL commands.
+• There are several SQL statements that are run in the trigger, and this does impact the performance of DDL commands.
 If you are dropping all the tables in a schema, then it would be advisable to disable the trigger.
-The trigger definitely needs the following function based index to be created on PSRECDEFN, because it needs to look up the PeopleSoft record from the table name.
+The trigger definitely needs the following function-based index to be created on PSRECDEFN because it needs to look up the PeopleSoft record from the table name.

 ON psrecdefn (DECODE(sqltablename,' ','PS_'recname,sqltablename))